UNDERSTANDING THE EFFECT OF CORONAVIRUS ON THE LUNGS

 What is an alveolus?

-A pulmonary alveolus is a 0.2 mm diameter.
+A pulmonary alveolus is about 0.2 mm in diameter.
 The alveolar walls are lined with a very thin layer of cells.
 The pulmonary capillaries cover all the alveoli.

 A pulmonary alveolus is a hollow cup-shaped cavity found in the lungs.
 Its outside surface is covered with capillaries and its inside surface is lined with thin pulmonary cells called pneumocytes.

 The pulmonary cells, the pneumocytes, are the primary targets of infection

-The primary targets of the coronavirus are the pneumocytes; with its tiny tentacles, the virus grips the surface of the pneumocytes and invades them.
+The primary targets of the coronavirus are the pneumocytes; with its tiny tentacles, the virus grips the surface of the pneumocytes and invades it.
 Once inside, the virus takes control over the cell's functions.

 A cell is much like a factory.
 It is made up of all the elements that are required when building various proteins of the human body.

 Genetic material and the coronavirus

-So, the virus is now inside the cell it infected with the genetic material needed to create a limitless number of viruses.
+So, the virus is now inside the cell it infected with the genetic material that is needed to create a limitless number of viruses.

-The cell is industrious and soon after overflows with new viruses, burst open and the viruses are free to migrate and invade other cells.
+The cell is industrious and soon after bursts open and overflows with new viruses that are free to migrate and invade other cells.